 Famous Great Danes

-There is a reason there are so many famous Great Danes that became beloved canine comic heroes: they are so lovable!
-Here are our favorite celebrity Great Danes:
+There is a reason there are so many famous Great Danes that became beloved canine comic heroes: they are so big and lovable!
+Here are our a few fan-favorite celebrity Great Danes:

-Scooby Doo.
+Scooby-Doo.
 Jinkies!
-Sccooby Doo turned 50 this year!
+Scooby-Doo is over 50!
 The famous canine detective debuted on CBS on September 13, 1969 with the Mystery Machine gang and has been developed into a successful franchise.
 Do you remember this classic intro?

 Marmaduke.
 A messy but lovable Great Dane, Marmaduke was introduced to the world in 1954 in the Sunday comic strips in newspaper syndicates.
 Marmaduke is still in some newspapers to this day.
 Marmaduke came to life in 2010 as a motion picture with the comical life of his family, the Winslows, as they moved across the country.

-No matter where you live, be sure to get out with your Great Dane and enjoy quality time together.
 These adorable breeds have a fun personality and everyone falls in love with their easy-going demeanor.
 Every day is a GREAT day with a Great Dane!
-Now just be sure to keep them protected, happy and healthy as you go through life with the laughs they provide.
+Now just be sure to keep them protected, happy, and healthy as you go through life with the laughs they provide.
+What else do you know about Great Danes?
+Share this post or let us know by commenting on our Facebook page.